 Anna was director of LIFT’s Continuing Professional Development initiative LIFT Teacher Forum (1999 – 2004) and co-ordinator of the Animarts Action Research Programme (2002 – 2003) animarts_2003_report*.

-Anna is a secondary School governor and trustee of the Minerva Learning Trust, Dorset.
+Anna has held trustee and school governance posts (1999 – 2021).
 She chaired the Wellcome Trust arts panel 2011 – 2014.
 She is trained as an end of life Doula.